adiamante/devutils/README.md

 ## Set up

 Clone project and run dns_install.bat.
+Then go to http://demo.docker to verify.

 ### dns_install.bat